MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-813.md

 -->

-As a sales representative, use the report to:
+Sales representatives use the report to:

 * Keep customers informed about the status of their orders.
-* Use the report to identify any potential delays in order fulfillment and work with the warehouse team to address them.
+* Identify any potential delays in fulfillment and work with the warehouse team to address them.
-* Use the report to prioritize orders based on shipment date and ensure that they are fulfilled on time.
+* Prioritize orders based on shipment date and fulfill them on time.

-As a warehouse manager, use the report to:
+Warehouse managers use the report to:

-* Streamline the process of gathering items from inventory to fulfill orders.
+* Streamline the picking process when fulfilling orders.
-* Assign picking tasks to warehouse personnel based on the information in the report.
+* Assign picking tasks to warehouse personnel.
-* Optimize warehouse operations by using the report to identify common items that are frequently ordered together.
+* Optimize warehouse operations by identifying items that are often ordered together.

-As a logistics coordinator, use the report to:
+Logistics coordinators use the report to:

-* Monitor the progress of order fulfillment and ensure that orders are shipped on time.
+* Monitor the progress of order fulfillment and ship orders on time.
-* Optimize shipment schedules and ensure that orders are fulfilled in the most efficient manner possible.
+* Optimize shipment schedules and efficiently fulfill orders.
-* Identify any potential bottlenecks in the order fulfillment process and work with the warehouse team to address them.
+* Identify potential bottlenecks and work with the warehouse team to address them.

 ## Try the report